How To Cook Perfect Salmon Fillets

 The 3 Rules for Super-Crispy Skin Every Time

-- Always start with room-temperature fillets: Cold salmon fillets pulled straight from the fridge are not a friend of a screaming hot pan.
+- Don’t start with cold fillets: Cold salmon fillets pulled straight from the fridge are not a friend of a screaming-hot pan.
 When cold fish is added to a hot pan, the fillets will immediately seize up and are more likely to cook unevenly.
-Instead, remove the fish from the refrigerator about 15 to 20 minutes before you're ready to start cooking, in order to bring them up to room temperature.
+Instead, remove the fish from the refrigerator about 15 to 20 minutes before you’re ready to start cooking, in order to bring them up closer to room temperature.

 - Use a really hot pan: A hot pan and high heat don’t necessarily go hand in hand.
 Keep the flame around medium to medium-high, but before anything touches the pan, let it get hot — like, really hot.
 After, pour in a thin layer of oil and heat until it shimmers.
 Then add the fish and let it do its thing.

 While the salmon will cook on both sides, the process should always start by adding the fish to the pan skin-side down.
 The skin is tough and durable, and can withstand more time on the hot surface of the pan without overcooking.